 - In a medium-sized bowl, whisk together corn muffin mix and cinnamon.

-- Add milk, melted butter, 1/2 tsp vanilla extract, and egg and whisk until just combined, taking care not to overmix.
+- Add milk, egg, melted butter, and vanilla extract and whisk until just combined, taking care not to overmix.

-- Pour waffle mixture into greased waffle iron set to medium-doneness, and sprinkle blueberries over mixture in the waffle iron.
+- Pour waffle mixture into greased waffle iron heated to medium-doneness, and sprinkle blueberries over mixture in the waffle iron.
 Close top iron, and let cook until outsides are crisp.

 - Once done, remove waffles from iron.
-Serve immediately with blueberry syrup poured over top.
+Serve immediately.
+Recommended: serving with a drizzle of maple blueberry syrup is a special touch.

 Waffle recipe adapted from pancake/waffle mix on Jiffy box, and photos updated March 2017.